isovalent/ebpf-docs/docs/linux/syscall/BPF_MAP_LOOKUP_BATCH.md

 ### `out_batch`

 This attribute is set by the kernel during the command execution.
 At the start of iteration it should be set to `0`/`NULL`.
-The kernel will
+The kernel will write the pointer to the key for the next batch start to this field.
+The value is opaque, the kernel has internally assigned meaning, but userspace should just copy the values without modification.

 ### `keys`